thingsboard/thingsboard.github.io/docs/samples/analytics/spark-integration-with-thingsboard.md

 ### Step 5.
 Dependencies review

-Sample application was developed using Spark version **2.1.0**.
-Please consider this if you'll use different version of Spark because in this case you may need to use different version of Kafka Streaming API.
+The sample application was developed using Spark version **2.1.0**.
+Please consider this if you use a different version of Spark because in this case you may need to use a different version of Kafka Streaming API as well.

-Dependencies that are used in sample project:
+Dependencies that are used in the sample project:

 ```xml
 <!-- Spark, Spark Streaming and Kafka Dependencies -->